trishume/sympy-wiki-with-svn/GSoC-2011-Organization-Application.md

 In the past, SymPy has participated under the umbrella of the Python Software Foundation, the Space Telescope Science Institute, and Portland State University.
 However, there is more competition for students applying under an umbrella organization, meaning that SymPy might not get as many students accepted as we would like or could handle.
 Also, umbrella mentoring organizations may limit what applications are accepted to work on SymPy based on what they see as being beneficial to their own organization, instead of directly to SymPy.
 For example, Python has stated that this year all accepted projects should be focused on the Python 3.0 transition, which may limit any student who wishes to apply to work for SymPy under Python for an project that isn't directly related to Python 3.0.

+# If accepted, would this be your first year participating in GSoC?
+Yes

 # Did your organization participate in past GSoCs?
 If so, please summarize your involvement and the successes and challenges of your participation.

 The SymPy project participated in 2007 as part of the Python Software Foundation, Portland State University and the Space Telescope Science Institute and we had 5 students in total.
 All the projects details and can be found here: